Traditional Accounting – a Barrier to Implementing the World Class (Lean) Enterprise, and What to Do About it

 - Period-Based Accounting, or traditional compilations of accounting information into a chart of accounts and the resulting “P & L” statements and operating reports.

 First, these are all “rear-view mirror” in nature.
 Most companies don’t close their books for two, four, six or even eight weeks after a monthly cycle ends.
-This means the information used to guide our decision making has little bearing on what is happening today, and worse, very little guidance to what will happen in the future.
+This means the information used to guide our decision making has little bearing on what is happening today, and worse, very little guidance on what will happen in the future.
 While I do not advocate eliminating these, additional methods are needed to gather and report information that is current and future-based.

 - Budget and Overhead Allocation Costing (Standard or Activity Based Costing (ABC)).

-The issue here is the allocation of costs based on arbitrary methods – by machine hour, by person hour, or by some complex method combining different classifications of machines, people (grades) and departments with different costs.
+The issue here is the allocation of costs based on arbitrary methods – by machine hour, by person-hour, or by some complex method combining different classifications of machines, people (grades) and departments with different costs.
 No consideration is given to customer or value stream requirements.
 As a consequence, over-production is encouraged to “earn our burdens”.

 - Traditional performance measures like “variance to budget”, “machine efficiencies” and “machine and/or labor utilization”.